csyben/PYRO-NN/README.rst

 To use pyronn you need to build the operators from sources or install the provided binaries from https://github.com/csyben/PYRO-NN-Layers

-The publication can be found under (pre-print coming soon)
+The arXiv preprint can be found under https://arxiv.org/abs/1904.13342

 Installation
 ============